burespe1/semantic-dictionary/drafts/DR_EU_885-2013/primary-road-identifier_direction.md

 ---
 id: primary-road-identifier_direction
-label: Primary Road identifier_direction (related to truck parking)
+label: primary Road identifier_direction (related to truck parking)
 definition: the minimum information required for indicating the road(s) (one or more – as applies) through which a truck parking area is accessible.
 category: Static data
 language: en